 'Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.

 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
 Other children and young people may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.'
+DfE (2014)

-For children with difficulties in social, emotional and mental health we are currently able to offer:
+For children with difficulties in social, emotional and mental health we currently offer:

-- Weekly PSHE/Citizenship lessons and circle time activities - Daily Collective Worship - Happy/Sad Club, supported by the Parish Assistant from our Diocese - Art Therapy through a mindfulness based 'colouring club' - Social skills groups - Close links with the NSPCC
+- Weekly PSHE/Citizenship lessons and circle time activities

+- Daily Collective Worship

+- Happy/Sad Club, supported by the Parish Assistant from our Diocese

+- Social skills groups

+- Close links with the NSPCC